brittanymj/seven-ate-nine/index.md

 ## Goal
 The goal of this framework is for a classroom teacher and an inclusive education teacher to work collaboratively to reach all learners within our classroom.
 Students have diverse mathematical abilities and therefore mathematics can pose certain challenges.
 This is due to difficulties with working memory, slower processing speed, language processing difficulties, poor organization skills and challenge with focus and attention.
 Our station model using the one teach-one tech approach, will allow the teaching partnership to integrate technology tools into mathematical learning in the classroom.

-## Co-teaching for Inclusion
-- One teach one tech
-- UDL principles
-- Reaching all learners

 ## iPads and Virtual Manipulatives